Terahertz-Induced Nonlinear Response in ZnTe: Results and Discussion

 \section{Results and Discussion}

 Figure~\ref{fig:Kerr_observ}a shows a series of terahertz probe waveforms overlaid for different time delays relative to the (fixed) terahertz pump.
 In these measurements, the TPF pulse (terahertz pump) has a peak electric field of \SI{100\pm10}{kV/cm}, while the STE pulse (terahertz probe) is approximately 10 times smaller.
+To ensure that the high peak electric field of the terahertz pump pulse does not influence the electro-optic response in ZnTe at optical frequencies by higher-order nonlinearities, we compared the electro-optic measurement of the terahertz waveform with the intensity measurement performed with the pyroelectric sensor.
+We found that the electro-optic response is linear up to our maximum peak electric field.
+Details can be found in the supplementary document (Fig. S2).

 The optical chopper is in position 1, so that the measured signal is \textit{only} the terahertz probe, and the (much more intense) terahertz pump beam is not detected.
 Each of the waveforms displayed in Fig.~\ref{fig:Kerr_observ}a is measured by scanning delay stage 1 (the optical detection beam delay), with a fixed position of delay stage 2.
 170 different positions of delay stage 2 are shown in Fig.~\ref{fig:Kerr_observ}a, superposing all of these waveforms in a single plot.
 The key feature of this data set is the variation of the peak amplitude of the probe pulse as a function of its delay relative to the pump pulse (which remains fixed in all measurements, and which defines the zero of the time axis in these plots).
 The terahertz probe amplitude clearly drops during the time when it is overlapped with the pump pulse in the ZnTe, and its amplitude is modulated by smaller amounts only for positive delays.
 This effect has a nonlinear connection to the pump pulse electric field.

 Figure~\ref{fig:Kerr_observ}b shows eight of the terahertz probe waveforms from the same measurement, plotted individually for a better visualization of the effect.
-These plots also show the terahertz pump pulse waveform (dotted orange curves, measured separately by moving the chopper to position 2) to provide a visual reference of the relative time delay between the pump and probe pulses.
+These plots also show the terahertz pump pulse waveform (dotted orange curves, measured separately by moving the chopper to position 2) to provide a visual reference of the relative time delay $\tau$ between the pump and probe pulses.

+To clearly establish that this effect occurs in the ZnTe crystal and not in the STE layer itself, a silicon wafer was added after the STE wafer.
+If the effect originates in the STE layer, the ratio between the THz probe waveform amplitude and the strength of the effect should be independent of the subsequent attenuation: the signal measured after the wafer would depend linearly on the THz probe and THz pump amplitude.
+We observed a nonlinear change in effect strength which proves that the observed effect is indeed localized in the ZnTe crystal.
+A more detailed description can be found in the supplementary document.